The Amber CLI can be used as a runtime or as a compiler.

 Generating Bash Completion Scripts

-The following command generates a Bash completion script:
+The following command generates a completion script:

 $ amber completion